leafok88/lbbs/INSTALL.md

 ==================
 Installation of LBBS on Cygwin is similar to the above steps for Linux, except that:

-a.
-Use additional config switches to keep compatible with the Cygwin environment.
+1) Use additional config switches to keep compatible with the Cygwin environment.
    ./configure --prefix=$LBBS_HOME_DIR --with-mariadb --without-epoll

-b.
-Enable Cygserver with optimized parameters (as large as possible) of XSI semaphore and shared memory in /etc/cygserver.conf
+2) Enable Cygserver with optimized parameters (as large as possible) of XSI semaphore and shared memory in /etc/cygserver.conf

-c.
-Skip those steps not supported by Cygwin (e.g. systemd and logrotate).
+3) Skip those steps not supported by Cygwin (e.g. systemd and logrotate).